-Investigators say Moussaoui attended mosques in Great Britain with suspected al Qaeda connections.
-One of those mosques is where convicted terrorist cleric Abu Hamza al-Masri was prayer leader.
+Investigators said Moussaoui attended mosques in Great Britain with suspected al Qaeda connections.
+One of those mosques was where convicted terrorist cleric Abu Hamza al-Masri was the prayer leader.

 Moussaoui has stated in court that he belongs to al Qaeda and is loyal to Osama bin Laden.

-Prosecutors allege that Moussaoui attended a terrorist training camp in Afghanistan in 1998.
+Prosecutors alleged that Moussaoui attended a terrorist training camp in Afghanistan in 1998.

-A search of Moussaoui's belongings shortly after 9/11 turns up Boeing 747 flight manuals, two knives, an aviation radio, information on aerial application of pesticides, and a notebook containing German telephone numbers.
+A search of Moussaoui's belongings shortly after 9/11 turned up Boeing 747 flight manuals, two knives, an aviation radio, information on aerial application of pesticides, and a notebook containing German telephone numbers.

 1996 - French authorities begin monitoring Moussaoui when they notice him with Islamic extremists.